How to Really Study Plastic Surgery Photos

 These are an important clue about how the surgeon thinks, and how they choose a procedure for a particular cosmetic problem.
 You want to find out what the surgeon would recommend for a patient who looks like you.
 Ask yourself: Does this choice make sense, or not?

 Step 1: Start collecting a group of patient photos who look a lot like you – in age, body type, skin tones and features.
-For example, if you are considering breast augmentation, find someone with a similar weight, chest width, amount of breast tissue, tissue firmness and so on.
+For example, if you are considering breast augmentation, find someone with a similar weight, chest width, amount and shape of breast tissue, tissue firmness and so on.
+Imagine your are trying to find someone who could be your “identical twin”.

 Step 2: In this group of patients, identify both the results you like, and the results you don’t care for.
-Ask yourself “why”, in both groups.
+Ask yourself “why”, in both groups – what is it, in particular, about a certain photo that appeals to you.
+What is it about a certain photo that is displeasing?
+Was it something the patient had prior to surgery?
+Or was it a result of surgery?

 Step 3: Make yourself a collection of these photos – so that you can take them to the consultation(s) and discuss with your potential plastic surgeon.
 It’s often handy to load these on your smartphone or tablet.